CCTVal/RGE-double-target/gui/docs.md

 ![working main screen](docs/temperature_expert_interface.png)

 This interface has one section for each part (motor / potentiometer), and each of them has the temperature reading (in Kelvin), the temperature setpoint (the minimum desired temperature we want to reach) (in Kelvin), the heater output power (both in percentage of the maximum configured to the Lakeshore temperature controller and in Watts), the three PID parameters (proportional, integrative and derivative), a "range" parameter to turn `off` the heater or use it at `low` (1%), `mid` (10%) or `high` (100%) power, and a max current parameter setting.
 There's also a manual output control, in heater power output percent, for open-loop control.

+Note that the heater output power in this screen is the power used by Lakeshore temperature controller.
+Part of it is wasted in the wires, and part of it actually reaches the heater.
+In the normal temperature interface you can see the power actually being used by the heater only.

 ## Expert interface